Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Your **:rsc-spd: Speed**{ .em } increases by 10 feet.

 **Dash Over Difficult Terrain**{ .inl }
-When you take the Dash action on your turn, Difficult Terrain doesn't cost you extra movement for the rest of that turn.
+When you take the Dash action on your turn, Difficult Terrain doesn't cost you extra Movement for the rest of that turn.

 **Agile Movement**{ .inl }
 Opportunity Attacks have **:d20-dis: Disadvantage**{ .d20 } against you.